wilsonliaows/docs/workflow.md

 Subsequently, approve or reject the task.
 The recipe will resume the job to carry out further recipe steps.
 Once a task has been approved or rejected, it can be found within the **Completed** tab.

 ![Approved People Task](/assets/images/peopletask/approved-peopletask.png)
-*Approved request moves to Completed tab*
+*Approved/Rejected request moves to Completed tab*